-Hello, I’m a filmmaker living in London.
+Hello, my name is Brendan and I’m a filmmaker living in London.

-I have produced short films for the New York Times, BBC Ideas, the Financial Times, and the fact-checking organisation Full Fact.
+I specialise in making video essays and explainers and have produced short films for the New York Times, BBC Ideas, the Financial Times, and the fact-checking organisation Full Fact.

-Before making online films I worked in politics and current affairs television.
+Before making films I worked in politics and current affairs television.
 I was the series-producer of a debate show on BBC Three called Free Speech from 2014-15, and spent three years as the Westminster producer on Question Time, the UK's most-watched politics programme.
 I have also worked in political drama (Politician's Husband on BBC Two, Miliband of Brothers on More4) and political comedy (10 O' Clock Live on Channel 4).